mozilla/bedrock/docs/contentful.rst

 can be previewed up to the second at the `contentful-preview` URL.
 This preview will include "changed" and "draft" changes (even if there is an error in the data) not just published changes.

+For previewing on localhost, see Development Practices, below.

 Roles/Permissions
 -----------------